-As a country, we are confronting many options and philosophies regarding accessible and affordable health insurance.
+As a country, we are confronting many options and philosophies regarding accessible and affordable health insurance—all of factor into healthcare’s shift to value-based care (VBC).
 Our choices include supporting state and national insurance exchanges, eliminating the individual mandate, repealing the Affordable Care Act, advancing Medicaid block grants, creating Medicare for All, modifying the Medicare program to enroll all who want it, and more.

 As our communities debate the merits of these alternatives and the leaders who promote them, as a nation, we must eventually confront an issue not often broadly discussed in the mainstream: the significant challenge underlying all insurance options is an increasingly unaffordable healthcare services delivery system.

 Amid these challenges, the healthcare industry is in limbo between value- and volume-based payment models, as unaffordability pushes a shift to value, but the current environment still supports volume.
 To survive economically, health systems must understand the factors driving and sustaining both payment models as well as strategies to balance value succeed as value replaces volume.

 The consistent rise in cost of care delivery is well documented.
 For many years, the annual cost of healthcare services has increased at a rate greater than that of general inflation and of the U.S. economy.
 As a result, healthcare expenditures as a percent of GDP now approach 18 percent—more than doubling from 8 percent of the 1980s when health insurance was far less of an issue.

 Many factors contribute to the consistent rise in cost, but a few elements are critical drivers:

 With the social factors and healthcare services environment described above persisting for decades, healthcare service capitalism has thrived under service payment systems incenting more care—known as fee for service (FFS).
 But as a designed byproduct, the FFS model drives more service, more fees, higher costs, and more GDP consumption.